zakcali/gemini-multimodel-chat/README.md

 ## ⚠️ Important Notes

 - Temporary files (images, documents, exports) are automatically cleaned up when the application exits
-- File Search stores persist within a session but are tied to the chat session state
+- File Search stores persist indefinitely and must be manually deleted
+- Uploaded files expire after 48 hours, but indexed data remains in stores
 - Starting a new conversation creates a new File Search store if documents are uploaded
 - Settings cannot be changed mid-conversation; start a new chat to apply changes
 - Token counting includes history tokens, prompt tokens, and response tokens separately